modelica-3rdparty/ThermoSysPro/ContributionsWorkflow.md

 ### Repository structure
 The [`master`](https://gitlab.pam-retd.fr/thermosysproandco/ThermoSysPro/-/tree/master?ref_type=heads) branch contains only official releases.
 This is the *default* branch of the repository.
 A *tag* is associated to each release.
 No development is made directly in this branch (which is *protected*).

 The [`develop`](https://gitlab.pam-retd.fr/thermosysproandco/ThermoSysPro/-/tree/develop?ref_type=heads) branch is the receptacle of all developments.
-This branch is also *protected*, meaning that developments can only be done through  `feature` branches and *merge requests*; the `feature` branches originate in the `develop` branch and merge later on in it.
-The `develop` branch merges in the `master` to originate new official releases.
+This branch is also *protected*, meaning that developments can only be done through  `feature`/`fix`/... branches and associated *merge requests*; these branches originate from the `develop` branch and merge later into it.
+The `develop` branch merges into `master` to originate new official releases.

 ```mermaid
 %%{init: {'gitGraph': {'showCommitLabel': false, 'mainBranchName':'master'}} }%%